 Rather than fighting a losing battle and trying to get kids to stay focused on boring tasks, the Gaelscoil Mhichil Ui Choileain in Clonakilty, Ireland is instead directing it into something positive.
 Their brilliant idea?
 Ditch traditional homework entirely for the month of December.
 Instead, kids have one very special assignment: Do random acts of kindness.

-How the Gaelscoil Mhichil Ui Choileain is spreading kindness
+How the Gaelscoil Mhichil Ui Choileain spreads kindness every year

 Instead, they are asked to carry out acts of kindness and giving to others in their families and community – and to record these in a special “Dialann Cineáltais” (Kindness Diary) which each pupil will fill in daily which will then be signed by their parents.”

-Administrators go on to explain that the project was inspired by the success of last year’s “gratitude” project.
+Administrators go on to explain that the project was inspired by the success of their 2018 “gratitude” project.
 Kids kept a diary detailing the small things that made them feel grateful.
-This year, instead of focusing on their own joy, they’re mission is to spread that same good feeling to others.
+The following year, instead of focusing on their own joy, they made it a mission is to spread that same good feeling to others.

 Like a homework schedule, the kids have specific assignments that they must do on different days of the week.
 After they complete each assignment, they put it in their diary (either by writing or drawing pictures).
-Parents then sign off on them, so it really helps get everyone in the family involved.
-If you want to try it yourself, take a look at their schedule:
+Parents then sign off on them, so it really helps get everyone in the family involved..
+Here’s what their schedule looks like:

 - Monday – Brighten the day of an elderly person.
 Kids can call them, send a letter, or even stop by for a visit.